 - Mainstream Technology and Low Vision: Computers

-A trackball (sometimes referred to as a rollerball) uses a large ball that can be moved by the thumb or fingers to position the on-screen cursor.
-The mouse buttons are separated from the trackball, so it is easier to hold the cursor over items when clicking them with the mouse.
-Another configuration option is to have a trackball attached to the side of a mainstream computer mouse- these are often sold under the name “ergonomic mouse” and were a common item to find in the computer labs at my college, especially in design labs.
+A trackball (sometimes referred to as a rollerball) uses a ball that can be moved by the thumb or fingers to position the on-screen cursor.
+Because the mouse body stays stationary, there is no need to move an entire hand across the desk; only the ball moves.
+The mouse buttons are separated from the trackball, making it easier to hold the cursor steady when clicking.

 Related links